Hanwood Road railway station

 Hanwood Road railway station was a station in Edgebold, Shropshire, England.
-The station opened as Edgebold railway station, first opened in 1866 and closed for last time in 1933.
+The station opened as Edgebold railway station, first opened in 1866 and closed for the last time in 1933.

 Edgebold station stood on what became the Shropshire and Montgomeryshire Railway.
 The station was located on the south side of the bridge by which the line crossed the main road, between Lower Edgebold and Hanwood Bank.
 The same station was initially open under the name Hanwood Road, during the line's first incarnation as the Potteries, Shrewsbury and North Wales Railway.

 On the site of that station, in 1938, was built a plant that prepared and bottled milk for delivery until it closed in 1990.